Dugong (Dugong dugon) Photo: C.J. Limpus

 What can you do to help this species?

-- When boating, especially in shallow waters, be on the lookout for dugongs to avoid injuring them.
+- When boating, especially in shallow waters, drive responsibly and be on the lookout for dugongs to avoid injuring them.

 - Know where you need to go slow.
 Get the 'Go Slow' map defining turtle and dugong go slow areas or the Moreton Bay Marine Park User Guide.
 Always have the Maritime Safety Queensland Beacon to Beacon publication on board your vessel.

-- Remember that rubbish you throw away or chemicals you discard may find their way into drainage systems that run into the ocean.
-Such pollutants can affect the health of coastal mammals directly or indirectly through accumulation of poisonous substances in their food.
+- Remember that rubbish you throw away or chemicals you discard may find their way into drainage systems that run into the ocean and harm dugongs or other marine wildlife.